Empathy-Labradors/makegamessa-talk-2018-07-25-/more heart, more humans.md

 ![](img/plain-language.jpg)

 ^ S: People’s home language can be different to the one your content is written in.
 People with cognitive difficulties like dyslexia struggle with long or complex content.
+Specifics: Readability / reading level, sentence length, paragraph length.
+Story: Seen confusion with "address 1, address 2" vs "number and street, suburb".
+We'll share a link with you in a mo for plugins etc to help you test things.
-^ With games, check the microcopy, especially.
+With games, check the microcopy, especially.
 Labels for UI things.
-^ We'll share a link with you in a mo for plugins etc to help you test things.
+We'll share a link with you in a mo for plugins etc to help you test things.

 ---